Nick Gardewine

-Nick Gardewine (born August 15, 1993) is an American professional baseball pitcher for El Águila de Veracruz of the Mexican League.
+Nick Gardewine (born August 15, 1993) is an American professional baseball pitcher who is a free agent.
 He has previously played in Major League Baseball (MLB) for the Texas Rangers.

 Amateur career

 Gardewine attended Effingham High School in Effingham, Illinois, and graduated in 2012.
 He played for the school's baseball team as a pitcher and finished his senior year with an 8–1 win–loss record, a 0.76 earned run average (ERA), and 74 strikeouts in 55 innings pitched.
 He then enrolled at Kaskaskia College and pitched for the school's baseball team in the National Junior College Athletic Association for one season.
 He had a 2.12 ERA, and threw a no-hitter in a game against Lake Land College, helping his team reach the JUCO World Series.